isomerpages/moe-angsanapri/_character-development/CCE/Character and Citizenship Education (CCE).md

 **Form Teacher Guidance Period (FTGP)**

 To nurture skills for students’ social and emotional, and mental well-being, our FTGP lessons are time and space created for meaningful teacher-student interactions.
 Through these specially designed interaction activities, our teachers garner a firmer understanding of every student, strengthen the holistic development of every student, to build a good rapport as well as quality class and team spirit.
-Topics covered include Cyberwellness, Peer-Support and Social Skills.
+Topics covered include Cyberwellness, Peer-Support and Social Skills.&nbsp;

 **Assembly Programmes**

-Assembly programme is conducted weekly, to support the holistic development of every student.
+Assembly programme is conducted weekly, to support the holistic development of every student.&nbsp;
  ![CCE_02.jpg](https://angsanapri.moe.edu.sg/qql/slot/u167/our_student_development/cce/CCE_02.jpg "CCE Assembly Programme")

-**Good Morning Angsana**
+**Good Morning Angsana**&nbsp;

 Good Morning Angsana is conducted weekly to explicitly teach current affairs and values.